 Polypropylene is highly susceptible to creep, whereas polyacetal (used in the manufacture of the Puratap GI-2600 water filter) is highly resistant to creep.

-Puratap has been independently tested to be able to withstand pressure of 3500 kPa WITHOUT a PLV.
+Puratap has been independently tested to be able to withstand the pressure of 3500 kPa without a PLV.
 This is the limit of testing that is performed under Australian Standards certification.
-We have tested it ourselves to withstand even higher pressure without showing any signs of weakness, but all you need to know is that with a Puratap GI-2600 water filter unit and its 10 year warranty you can have peace of mind!
+We have tested it ourselves to withstand even higher pressure without showing any signs of weakness, but all you need to know is that with a Puratap GI-2600 water filter unit and its 10-year warranty you can have peace of mind!

 So what can Puratap do to help?
 Well, appreciating that you have the best system on the market with the highest quality, most expensive brass ball valve in place, Puratap will send a qualified plumber at no charge, all you pay is the cost price for the ball valve.
 It’s a service we offer to our valued customers who are having trouble with plumbing corrosion.